DataDog/integrations-core/rabbitmq/README.md

 Reach out to our team and other Datadog users on [Slack](http://chat.datadoghq.com/).

 ## Further Reading
+### Datadog Blog
+Learn more about infrastructure monitoring and all our integrations on [our blog](https://www.datadoghq.com/blog/)

 ### Knowledge Base
 * [Tagging RabbitMQ queues by tag Family](https://help.datadoghq.com/hc/en-us/articles/211590103-Tagging-RabbitMQ-queues-by-tag-family)